California Workplace Failure To Accommodate Attorney Disability

-If you are disabled in California, employer of five or more employees are required to make reasonable accommodations to help you perform your job duties.
-If your employer refuses to do so, it may be subject to a legal action under the Americans With Disabilities Act (ADA) if they have fifteen or more employees, or the California's Fair Employment and Housing Act (FEHA) if your employer has five or more employees.
+If you are disabled in California, employer of five or more employees are required to make reasonable accommodations to help you perform your job duties. if employer refuses do so it may be subject a legal action under the americans with disabilities act they have fifteen or more employees california fair employment and housing has five employees.

 Finding a reasonable accommodation is an interactive process between you and your employer.
 Examples of reasonable accommodations may include a ramp, more frequent breaks, different working hours, modifications to your workstation and the ability to work from home.
 Reasonable accommodation may also involve a change to your job duties such as not requiring you to lift objects heavier than 10 pounds due to a medical restriction.
 Time off from work to treat or heal is also a form of reasonable accommodation.